 The Apollo Lunar Module, used in the Moon landings, employed hypergolic fuels in both the descent and ascent rocket engines.
 The Apollo spacecraft used the same combination for the Service Propulsion System.
 Those spacecraft and the Space Shuttle (among others) used hypergolic propellants for their reaction control systems.

-The trend among western space launch agencies is away from large hypergolic rocket engines and toward hydrogen/oxygen engines with higher performance.
+The trend among Western space launch agencies is away from large hypergolic rocket engines and toward hydrogen/oxygen engines or methane/oxygen and RP-1/oxygen engines for various advantages and disadvantages.
 Ariane 1 through 4, with their hypergolic first and second stages (and optional hypergolic boosters on the Ariane 3 and 4) have been retired and replaced with the Ariane 5, which uses a first stage fueled by liquid hydrogen and liquid oxygen.
-The Titan II, III and IV, with their hypergolic first and second stages, have also been retired.
-Hypergolic propellants are still widely used in upper stages when multiple burn-coast periods are required, and in launch escape systems.
+The Titan II, III and IV, with their hypergolic first and second stages, have also been retired for the Atlas V (RP-1/oxygen) and Delta IV (hydrogen/oxygen).
+Hypergolic propellants are still used in upper stages, when multiple burn-coast periods are required, and in launch escape systems.

 Hypergolically-fueled rocket engines are usually simple and reliable because they need no ignition system.
 Although larger hypergolic engines in some launch vehicles use turbopumps, most hypergolic engines are pressure-fed.
 A gas, usually helium, is fed to the propellant tanks under pressure through a series of check and safety valves.
 The propellants in turn flow through control valves into the combustion chamber; there, their instant contact ignition prevents a mixture of unreacted propellants from accumulating and then igniting in a potentially catastrophic hard start.